pgtipping/the-synth-rag/memory-bank/projectbrief.md

-# Project Plan
+# Project Plan - SynthBots

-Build a single RAG chatbot demo showcasing multiple use cases (Onboarding Assistant, Knowledge Hub, Sales Assistant, customer support assistant, lead generation assistant, etc.)
+SynthBots is a Retrival Augmented Generation App that showcases multiple chatbot use cases (Onboarding Assistant, Knowledge Hub, Sales Assistant, customer support assistant, lead generation assistant, etc.)

+It is part of a larger initiative to create a suite of tools to help businesses create and manage their own AI chatbots.

+Though a standalone app, it is part of a number of tools available to individuals and businesses through <https://www.synthalyst.com>

 I want users to be able to upload files, and add more context via multiple channels (cdn, s3, website, etc.) and then chat with the chatbot.